Chapter 18:

 When I bought That Suspect Baroque Closet and Lamp, I Didn't Expect to Be a Mundane Wizard for the Demon Prince of Another World

 Kairo had been locked inside his mind after the trials.
-Or more accurately, inside his Spiritual Sea that used his Holy Mother Cross's power to form the connection between his physical and soul dimensions.
+Or more accurately, inside his Spiritual Sea that used his Holy Ama Cross's power to form the connection between his physical and cosmic-soul realms.

-A soul version of Kairo stood on a still blue sea that stretched for miles with no end in sight and no other landscape or markings.
+A soul version of Kairo stood on a still blue sea, which stretched for miles with no end insight and no other landscape or markings.

 Above him was a clear blue sky where the horizon was a clean dividing line.

-"Is this the Spiritual Sea the Demon Prince had mentioned?"
-He glanced around with awe, feeling a sensation of peace and calm.
+"Is this the spiritual sea the demon prince had mentioned?"
+He glanced around with awe, feeling a sensation of peace, calm and a surreal energy.

 Grayish sparks caught his eye and drew his attention to gathering storm clouds forming a giant dense smoke screen.

 When he tried to touch the screen he felt electricity attack his hand, and was reminded of his time being pulled into the vortex.
 Instinctively, he recoiled and backed away from the wall.
-It was clearly some kind of block.
+It felt like some kind of block.

-"This is probably the Wizard Restriction."
-He sighed and turned around to face the still, clear and calm space; walking back into it.
+He turned around to face the still, clear and calm space; walking back to it.

 Particles of silver light flowed around him, invigorating his soul and senses.
-He saw a white light forming from a distance.
+He saw white light forming in the distance.
 It swelled and swiftly grew larger until his being was engulfed in it.

 Kairo's eyes opened.
 The physical world swam into his view.
 He blinked to draw in clarity and realized his surroundings of white stone walls, a plain wood chair to one side near his head, a vase on a small desk against the wall of the other side, beneath a gold-gilded oval mirror.